 No More Painful Vein Stripping, Quick Recovery

-Dr. Thomas Wright approaches vein problems in a comprehensive, step-by-step process.
-First, an examination to diagnose venous insufficiencies is performed using painless, noninvasive ultrasound mapping.
-This gives the doctor images of the veins and shows their capabilities.
-If venous reflux of the saphenous vein is found, the vein is ablated using a procedure called Endovenous Laser Treatment or Radiofrequency Ablation.
+As a result, Dr. Thomas Wright approaches vein problems in a comprehensive, step-by-step process.
+First, he performs an examination to diagnose venous insufficiencies.
+For this procedure, he uses painless, noninvasive ultrasound mapping.
+Consequently, this gives the doctor images of the veins and shows him their capabilities.
+If he finds the venous reflux of the saphenous vein, he ablates the vein using a procedure called Endovenous Laser Treatment or Radiofrequency Ablation.

 Blood Flow Improvement from EVLT by Dr. Wright

-Endovenous Laser Treatment (EVLT) and Radiofrequency Ablation are treatment alternatives to surgical stripping of the greater saphenous vein.
-That surgery and its involved nature are now outdated.
-Instead, with endovenous laser ablation, small fiber is inserted into a pre-numbed area, and introduced itno the damaged vein.
-Pulses of energy are delivered inside the vein, which causes the vein to collapse and seal shut.
-The procedure is done in-office under local anesthesia and is comfortable.
-Following the procedure a bandage or compression stocking is placed on the treated leg to facilitate rapid closure of the treated vein.
+That is to say, Endovenous Laser Treatment (EVLT) and Radiofrequency Ablation are treatment alternatives to surgical stripping of the greater saphenous vein.
+However, that surgery and its involved nature are now outdated.
+Instead, with endovenous laser ablation, the doctor inserts a small fiber into a pre-numbed area and introduces it into the damaged vein.
+In other words, he delivers pulses of energy inside the vein.
+This causes the vein to collapse and seal shut.
+The doctor does this procedure in-office under local anesthesia and it is comfortable.
+After the procedure, he places a bandage or compression stocking on the treated leg to facilitate fast closure of the treated vein.

-Dr. Wright performs an ablation of the largest vein causing of the vein problems before proceeding to treat the smaller refluxing (dilated and leaking) veins downstream.
-Treating vein disease in this stepped approach allows for more effective and durable results, and the cost of endovenous laser treatment is less than that of vein stripping.
+Certainly, Dr. Wright performs an ablation of the largest vein causing of the vein problems before proceeding to treat the smaller refluxing (dilated and leaking) veins downstream.
+Therefore, treating vein disease in this stepped approach allows for more effective and durable results.
+Furthermore, the cost of endovenous laser treatment is less than that of vein stripping.